paalwilliams/LeechBlockNG-E2E/README.md

 Example: `["||something.com^"]`

 This is necessary, because the `state` attributes that are set on the helper (to expire the block) do not persist between reboots.
 It's possible to end up in a scenario where rules are blocked in Adguard, but there is no job scheduled to expire the block.
+The simple fix is just to rewrite the list with only the permanently allowed rules, and the browser extension, when a block is encounted in the browser, will re-create the helper.

 ---